 With the launch of the sensitive skin line, we now needed to produce more deodorant than ever.
 Did we have enough staff?
 Enough supplies?
 I trusted Ben to oversee the back of house operations, but as we added more products and retailers—and ran accompanying marketing campaigns—the task was becoming exceedingly complex, and it was difficult to coordinate front and back of house operations.
 Once, the marketing team ran a big buy-one-get-one promotion, and we got slammed with more orders than our production and shipping teams could keep up with.
-We had strict turnaround times—any order placed through our website needed to be shipped within 48 hours—which became impossible to meet if we got hit with too many orders.
+We had strict turnaround times—any order placed through our website needed to be shipped within forty-eight hours—which became impossible to meet if we got hit with too many orders.
 On the opposite end of the spectrum, sometimes the volume of orders was lower than expected and we barely had enough shelving space to store all the finished product we had on hand.
 We were doing the best we could, but I knew we weren’t operating as efficiently as possible.

 There was some talk of working with a co-manufacturer, a manufacturer who we could hire to make the products for us, but we preferred producing in-house.
 I wanted to remain in close contact with my product.
-If there were any issues, I was literally on-site—just steps away—to consult with the team.
+If there were any issues, I was literally on site—just steps away—to consult with the team.
 I believed this was something our retailers and customers appreciated about us, too, especially given my story of starting in my kitchen.
 Plus, we found that most co-packers required very high order quantities, and while we were confidently growing, we didn’t want to be locked into that.